Introduction to the Engineering (Mechanical) MEng programme

 Modules in the Engineering (Mechanical) MEng programme

-Students must select one minor.
-More information on the minors available to students on the Integrated Engineering Minors page.
+You must select one minor.
+Information about the current minors is available on the Integrated Engineering Minors page.

-Students will be taking two more modules, continuing their minor subject from year two.
+You will take two more modules, continuing your minor subject from year two.

-More information on the minors is available on the Integrated Engineering Programme Minors page.
+Information about the current minors is available on the Integrated Engineering Programme Minors page.

 One Level 7 module is taken in the third year to provide a greater choice of options in the fourth year.